openstack/ceilometer/doc/source/contributing/plugins.rst

 Notifications
 -------------

-Notifications are defined as subclass of the ``ceilometer.plugin.NotificationBase`` meta class as defined in the ``ceilometer/plugin.py`` file.
-Notifications must implement two methods:
+Notifications are defined as subclass of the :class:`ceilometer.plugin.NotificationBase` meta class as defined in the ``ceilometer/plugin.py`` file.
+Notifications must implement two
+methods:

    ``get_event_types(self)`` which should return a sequence of strings defining the event types to be given to the plugin and